 {% endif %}

-ifLabels can be used not only to determine whether a variable exists or to compare the magnitude of a number, but also to work with other operators to perform more complex logical judgments, such as determining whether a variable is not equal to a certain value, or whether a set contains a certain element.
+ifLabels can be used not only to determine if a variable exists or the size of the value, but also to perform complex logical judgments with other operators, such as determining whether a variable is not equal to a certain value, or whether a set contains a certain element.

 {# 检查分类是否有子分类,决定显示子分类列表还是直接显示文档 #}